Why Goosebumps Don't Make Your Hair Stand Up - An Evolutionary Leftover in the Human Body

 Summary

 Goosebumps were an important feature for our furry ancestors, serving both insulation and intimidation.
-But for modern humans who have lost their body hair, they're a meaningless reflex.
+But for modern humans who have lost their body hair, they are a meaningless reflex.
 The function is gone, yet the arrector pili muscles and neural circuits persist.
 Evolution is not a perfect designer but a lazy engineer that "leaves things alone if they cause no harm."
 Goosebumps are a lovable legacy of that laziness.
+Next time you get goosebumps, remember that millions of years ago, a furry ancestor used those very same muscles to prevent heat loss and intimidate predators.
+Your body is a museum inscribed with the history of evolution.